R-unic/mechanism/README.md

 import { InputManager, CompositeActionBuilder } from "@rbxts/mechanism";

 const input = new InputManager;
-const toggleAction = new CompositeActionBuilder(Enum.KeyCode.LeftControl, Enum.KeyCode.LeftAlt, Enum.KeyCode.M)
-  .setTiming(0.5); // each press must be within 0.5 seconds of each other
+const toggleAction = new CompositeActionBuilder("LeftCtrl", "LeftAlt", "M") .setTiming(0.5); // each press must be within 0.5 seconds of each other

 toggleAction.activated.Connect(() => print("toggled"));